the womanhood project is the new photography platform urging women of the world to unite | read | i-D

 They say the best things come in pairs, which couldn't be truer for creative collaborators Sara Hini and Cassandra Cacheiro.
-Sara — who was born in Algeria, but moved to Montreal at a young age — always felt like the odd one out.
+Born in Algeria, but moved to Montreal at a young age, Sara always felt like the odd one out.
 With her darker skin and frizzy hair, she stood out from the rest of the girls at school, which is something Cassandra could relate to, having been bullied about her weight since she was just a kid.
-But after a chance meeting at a party, the pair decided to tackle these problems head on, which is why they set up The Womanhood Project — an online platform that invites a diverse cast of women to share their personal stories to women around the world.
+But after a chance meeting at a party, the pair decided to tackle these problems head on, which is why they set up The Womanhood Project, an online platform that invites a diverse cast of women to share their personal stories to women around the world.

-The Womanhood Project offers women a safe space to come together and open up about topics such as gender, sexuality, motherhood, abuse, mental health, abortion, menstruation, body hair, and much more.
+Shot nude by Cassandra, and art directed by Sara, The Womanhood Project offers women a safe space to come together and open up about topics such as gender, sexuality, motherhood, abuse, mental health, abortion, menstruation, body hair and much more.
 With the future of women's rights growing more and more unstable, now has never been a better time for us to unite.
 Here we meet the dynamic duo to talk the realities of sexism, the future of feminism, and what it means to be a woman in 2017.

 New Genuary: Take a look at the talented, up-and-coming photographers we've been spotlighting all January.